hyosung11/OSSD/NOTES.md

 #### Lab 2.2.
 Open Source on Critical Software

-- shared knowledge is better than closed knowledge especially wiht critical software
+- shared knowledge is better than closed knowledge especially with critical software

 ### Knowledge Check 2